SirGrigor/tuum/README.md

 ## Prerequisites

 Before you begin, ensure you have the following installed:
-If your prefer running application with docker first 3 steps can be skipped.

 1. **SonarQube can be set-up running in a Docker container via 2nd repository.**
 2. **Java JDK 17**: [Download JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)